Justyn-M/language_memoriser/README.md

 # Memoriser

-Memoriser is a word memoriser that works on android emulators.
+Memoriser is a word memoriser that works on android emulators and physical phone devices.
 This document will outline its use and also provide a brief tutorial on how to create this app from scratch.
-This document will be further updated when a tutorial of hosting the app on AWS is ready.
+This document also includes a tutorial of hosting the app on AWS.

 Created to show my knowledge on basic full stack development.